AU Optronics executive sentenced for price-fixing

-WASHINGTON, April 29 (Reuters) - A former senior manager of Taiwan-based AU Optronics was sentenced to two years in prison and fined $50,000 after being found guilty of fixing the prices of certain liquid crystal displays used to make television and computer screens, the U.S. Justice Department said on Monday.
+WASHINGTON (Reuters) - A former senior manager of Taiwan-based AU Optronics was sentenced to two years in prison and fined $50,000 after being found guilty of fixing the prices of certain liquid crystal displays used to make television and computer screens, the Justice Department said on Monday.

 Leung, who was a former manager in the company’s desktop display business group, had been found guilty in December of participating in the price-fixing scheme from about mid-2002 to the end of 2006.